AurecchiaP/multiPaxos/README.md

     ./proposer.sh 0 paxos.conf
 ---

 Where the config file are the IP/port configurations.
-Note that the path is relative to the root of the project.
+Note that the path is the absolute path to the file.

 ## Tests run